Nao Kosaka: Career

-On August 13, 2017, Kosaka passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46 and entered the group as a second generation member.
-She made her debut in the song "No War in the Future", a B-side to "Kaze ni Fukarete mo".
-On May 19, 2018, Kosaka made her runway debut at the GirlsAward 2018 Spring/Summer show.
-Seventeen announced two days later that she would be one of the magazine's exclusive models.
+In August 2017, Kosaka passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46 and entered the group as a second generation member.
+She made her debut in the song "No War in the Future", released on the Keyakizaka46 single "Kaze ni Fukarete mo".

+On May 19, 2018, Kosaka made her runway debut at the GirlsAward 2018 Spring/Summer show in May 2018.
+Seventeen announced two days later that she would be one of the magazine's exclusive models, making her the first Hiragana Keyakizaka46 member to become an exclusive model.

-After Hiragana Keyakizaka46 was renamed to Hinatazaka46 in February 2019, Kosaka was selected to hold the center (lead performer) position in the title song of their debut single, "Kyun".
-She continued to hold the position until the fourth single title song, "Sonna Koto Nai yo" (2020), and was appointed again for the seventh single, "Boku Nanka" (2022), and thirteenth single, "Sotsugyō Shashin Dake ga Shitteru" (2025), making her the member with the most appointments as title song center.
+Hiragana Keyakizaka46 was renamed to Hinatazaka46 in February 2019.
+Kosaka held the center (lead performer) position for the title song of their debut single, "Kyun", and subsequent three singles.
+She has held the center position for the most singles in the group with 8 singles, earning her the moniker "Absolute Ace" (絶対的エース, Zettaiteki Ace).

-Kosaka was cast as the main character in the 2019 mystery film The Japanese Doll (恐怖人形, Kyōfu Ningyō).
+After appearing in the group's television dramas Re:Mind (2017) and Dasada (2020), Kosaka made her silver screen debut as the main character of the 2019 mystery film The Japanese Doll (恐怖人形, Kyōfu Ningyō).
 She also appeared in Jump!!
-The Heroes Behind the Gold, a 2021 film about ski jumping at the 1998 Winter Olympics, in which her character is based on ski jumper Yoshiko Yoshiizumi; Hominis commented that despite performing alongside more experienced cast members, she maintained a unique presence by acting "from the heart".
+The Heroes Behind the Gold, a 2021 film about ski jumping at the 1998 Winter Olympics, in which her character was based on ski jumper Yoshiko Yoshiizumi; Hominis commented that despite performing alongside more experienced cast members, she maintained a unique presence by acting "from the heart".

-Kosaka's solo photobook, produced by the Seventeen magazine editorial staff, was released on June 29.
-The book placed first on Oricon's 2021 photobook sales ranking with 166,876 copies sold.
-As a dinosaur enthusiast, she was also appointed in the same month the ambassador for Sony's DinoScience exhibition, which would be held from July to September at the Pacifico Yokohama.
-However, she went into hiatus on June 26 for health reasons and did not participate in the rest of the event; she also did not participate in Hinatazaka46's sixth single, "Tteka".
-Kosaka announced her resumption of activities on March 4, 2022, and returned to the center position for "Boku Nanka", despite her "mixed feelings" about the appointment.
+Kosaka's solo photobook, titled Kimi wa Dare?, published by Seventeen publisher Shueisha and produced by the Seventeen magazine editorial staff, was released on June 29, 2021.
+In an interview, she remarked that she had always wished to release a photobook in her teenage years and that the book was a "memory album" of her youth.
+The book topped the Oricon 2021 photobook sales chart with 166,876 copies sold.
+As a dinosaur enthusiast, she was also appointed as an ambassador for Sony's DinoScience exhibition, which would be held from July to September at the Pacifico Yokohama.
+However, she went into hiatus on June 26 for health reasons and did not participate in the rest of the event; she also did not take part in Hinatazaka46's sixth single, "Tteka".
+Her radio program, Kosaka-na Radio (小坂なラジオ) on Tokyo FM, was taken over by fellow member Mirei Sasaki and eventually renamed to Hoimīpan (ホイミーぱん).
+(Note: Hoimi is a healing spell from the Dragon Quest game series, referring to the program's sponsor, the now-discontinued mobile game Dragon Quest of the Stars; Mīpan is Sasaki's nickname.)

+Kosaka announced her resumption of activities on March 4, 2022, and made her comeback on March 30 in the 3rd Hinatansai anniversary concert, Hinatazaka46's long-awaited first performance at the Tokyo Dome.
+She also returned to the center position for "Boku Nanka", despite her "mixed feelings" about the appointment.